gowdag/GitHubTutorial/README.md

 Please check out my other repositories!
 They will have real projects in them!

 Facts about me:
-- I am a secomd-year Mechatronics Engineering student
+- I am a second-year Mechatronics Engineering student
 - I'm super excited to be coding with all of you
 - So far, I know Python, SQL, C, and C++
 - Raspberry Pi and Java are my future goals